DavidRaese/TextFileAnalyser/README.md

 ## System Design
-To make the file parser logic modular, I used the strategy patteren.
+To make the file parser logic modular, I used the strategy pattern.
 The utility class `FileUtil` is responsible for calling the function `addLine()` of the TextStorable object for each newly read line.
 This makes it easy to develop different parsing strategies.
 As a demonstration, I have expanded the program so that the occurrences of each letter can also be displayed.